DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 ## Creating your first resource

 Our next step is to create and then deploy our first building block in Minecraft, using terraform resource.
 Let's create `main.tf` file in the `/home/playground/workdir/Terraform-X-Minecraft` directory.
 To define a resource, we need to provide the required input arguments.
 In this case, we need to define them all, but in different providers, some or even all the inputs might be optional.
-Please use the coordinates below, so you can follow your work in the view easier - you can access it at `<your-panda>.devopsplayground.org:8123`
+To follow your work in the view more easily, please use the coordinates below - you can access it at `<your-panda>.devopsplayground.org:8123`

 ```go
 resource "minecraft_block" "stone" {